simeononsecurity/simeononsecurity.ch/content/red-team-course/lateral-movement-and-expanding-access/index.en.md

 4. What do you restore after borrowing a service?

 Answer from memory first.
 The explanations are in the Answer Key at the end.
 ______

+## Why Movement Leaves Evidence

+Remote execution inherits trust from SMB, WMI, WinRM, or a service account, and each path leaves a different event pattern.
+Older playbooks treated all remote execution as equivalent, while modern detection joins logon type, source host, service creation, and process lineage.
+Test each method between two lab machines and compare the logs. **Do not reuse customer credentials in a movement test.**

+______

 ## Common Mistakes